ryandgood/coding-challenge-soccer/README.md

 We write automated tests and we would like you to do so as well.

-We appreciate well factored, object-oriented or functional designs.
+We appreciate clean and well factored designs.

 Anything that isn't explicitly specified or is unclear is up to you to decide.